 So you're ready to buy a home?
 With outstanding innovation in recent years and interest rates at all‐time lows, your timing may be just about perfect.

 Life-enhancing benefits of homeownership include the opportunity of building equity, deducting a percentage of your mortgage interest and property tax on your annual income tax return, and most importantly, living in the house of your dreams!

-Before beginning your home search, contact a licensed Cornerstone Mortgage Advisor to gain important insight on the steps necessary to make your search and purchase successful.
-We will counsel you on affordability ratios, discuss a variety of loan products to choose from, and pre-qualify you for a home loan, BEFORE you shop.
-Sellers prefer Buyers who are pre-approved for the financing because it gives them comfort knowing that the transaction will be completed.
+Before beginning your home search, contact a licensed Cornerstone mortgage professional to gain important insight on the steps necessary to make your search and purchase successful.
+We will meet with you to find out your home-financing needs and goals, discuss a variety of loan products to choose from, and prequalify you for a home loan, BEFORE you shop.

 In a competitive market, sellers see prequalified buyers as more qualified and "serious" about their purchase.
 Plus, when you're prequalified, you'll know upfront how much home you may be able to afford and how much you could be eligible to borrow.